Shahrizat Abdul Jalil: Member of Parliament

 Shahrizat was the Member of Parliament for the Lembah Pantai constituency in Kuala Lumpur from 1995 to 2008.
 Housing squatters in Lembah Pantai under her leadership has been Barisan Nasional's trump card.
 To date, some 90% of squatters in Lembah Pantai have been resettled and allowed to purchase their homes, according to Shahrizat.

 When Shahrizat first became the area's MP in 1995, the problem of the day was squatters as well as other concerns, such as floods, fire, garbage collection, street lamps, and children's scholarships.
 Nevertheless, some have disputed her contribution to the development seen in the constituency, with most development being private sector driven initiatives, or projects under the Kuala Lumpur City Hall, which is unrelated to her position as an MP.

 During the 1999 general election, Shahrizat narrowly defeated Zainur Zakaria.
 The counting of votes was fraught with controversy, and Shahrizat won after a recount was conducted.

 In an upset during the 2008 general election, she lost her seat to a 27-year-old newcomer, Nurul Izzah Anwar, daughter of Parti Keadilan Rakyat (PKR) de facto leader, Anwar Ibrahim.

 Post 2008 general elections

 Prime Minister Abdullah Ahmad Badawi appointed Shahrizat as Special Adviser to the Prime Minister for Women and Social Development Affairs on March 18, 2008, recognising that this wing was not represented in his cabinet.

 It was said she would be working closely with the ministry she had once served.
 The special adviser position carries with it ministerial status whereby she gets access to information and is provided with an office and secretaries like a full Cabinet minister.
 However, she cannot attend Cabinet meetings.

-Upon Shahrizat's victory as Wanita UMNO Chairlady on March 26, 2009, and Najib Tun Razak becoming Prime Minister, she was reappointed as Minister of Women, Family and Community Development on April 10, 2009.
-To qualify to be appointed as a minister, she was sworn in as a Senator in the Dewan Negara the day before.
+Upon Shahrizat's victory as Wanita UMNO Chairlady on March 26, 2009, and Najib Tun Razak becoming prime minister, she was reappointed Minister of Women, Family and Community Development on April 10, 2009.
+To qualify to be appointed a minister, she was sworn in as a senator in the Dewan Negara the day before.